sahilamundkar/sahilamundkar/README.md

 ## About Me

 ML Engineer with expertise in production-grade AI systems and predictive analytics.
 I specialize in developing intelligent solutions leveraging Machine Learning, LLMs, RAG, multi-agent systems, and building robust pipelines.
-MS graduate in Robotics and Autonomous Systems (AI) from Arizona State University.
+MS graduate in Artificial Intelligence and Robotics from Arizona State University.

 ## What I Do